Reasonable adjustments

 How to request reasonable adjustments

-You do not need to book an assessment online, but you do need to make an application for reasonable adjustments for each assessment that you sit.
+You cannot book an assessment online.
+You need to make an application for reasonable adjustment.

 • You register for the SQE